 - 1/2 teaspoon cream of tartar

-- For the lemon frosting
+For the lemon frosting

 - 1 cup confectioners’ sugar

-- 2 tablespoons unsalted butter, melted
+- 2 tablespoons (1 oz) unsalted butter melted

-- Make the zucchini cake
+Make the zucchini cake

-- 1. Butter a 9-inch springform cake pan.
+- Butter a 9-inch (23-cm) springform cake pan.
 Preheat the oven to 375° F (190°C).

 - Let the cake cool in the pan for 10 minutes before turning it out onto a wire rack to cool completely.

-- Make the lemon frosting
+Make the lemon frosting

-- 6. When the cake is cool, sift the confectioners’ sugar into a bowl.
+- When the cake is cool, sift the confectioners’ sugar into a bowl.
 Make a well in the center and add the still-hot melted butter.
-Stir, adding sufficient lemon juice, a dribble at a time, to achieve a spreadable frosting.
+Stir, adding sufficient lemon juice a dribble at a time, until you achieve a spreadable frosting.
 Mix in the grated lemon zest.

-When you’ve got zucchini coming out your ears (thanks to your garden or maybe your neighbor’s), make this cake and make it often.
+When you’ve got zucchini coming out your ears (thanks to your garden or maybe your neighbor, make this zucchini cake and make it often.
 It’s light enough that you won’t feel guilty having a second piece or maybe sneaking a piece for breakfast instead of that lemon-poppyseed muffin.
 And since it’s got zucchini in it, this cake is healthy, right?

-I thought this would be more like the familiar zucchini bread, but it is a bit more “refined,” and lovely enough for company.
+I thought this would be more like the familiar zucchini bread, but it’s a bit more “refined” and lovely enough for company.
 It may seem like there are a few unnecessary steps (like putting the poppy seeds and lemon in warm milk) but they all make this a superior recipe to others I have tried.
-It is super moist and delicious, and the use of brown sugar instead of white gives it a less sweet taste that’s really nice and brings out the lemon zest and poppy seeds.
+It’s super moist and delicious, and the use of brown sugar instead of white gives it a less sweet taste that’s really nice and brings out the lemon zest and poppy seeds.